vitejs/vite/README.md

 })
 ```

-The init function can also take the `imports` object which is passed along to `WebAssemly.instantiate` as its second argument:
+The init function can also take the `imports` object which is passed along to `WebAssembly.instantiate` as its second argument:

 ``` js
 init({